dharmik2101/SQL/Energy and Utilities Sector.md

 # Energy Database SQL Queries

 This repository contains a collection of SQL queries for various energy management and analysis tasks.
-Clear formatting, code annotations, and concise descriptions have been added to enhance understanding and usability.

 ---